-DIY Applique Monstera Leaf Cushions using The Cricut Maker
+DIY Applique Monstera Leaf Cushions with Cricut Maker – Easy Tutorial

 I wanted to really put the machine through its paces so cut out a couple of complex shapes with cuts inside of the cuts and these monstera leaves were perfect.
 Even more so as I had the perfect fabric for them too by Lucy Engles.